-Mary Moers Wenig 2019 Student Writing Competition Winners
+The ACTEC Foundation Announces Mary Moers Wenig 2021 Student Writing Competition Winners

 FOR IMMEDIATE RELEASE

-Washington, DC, Sept.
-18 2019: The American College of Trust and Estate Counsel (ACTEC) Foundation today announced the 2019 winners of the Mary Moers Wenig Student Writing Competition.
-Five law students were selected among twelve entries received and reviewed by a panel of judges appointed by the Legal Education Committee of the College.
+Washington, DC, October 21: The American College of Trust and Estate Counsel (ACTEC) Foundation today announced the 2021 winners of the Mary Moers Wenig Student Writing Competition.
+Five law students’ submissions stood out among 21 entries received and reviewed by a panel of judges appointed by the Legal Education Committee of the College.
 ACTEC Fellow T. Randolph Harris, who chaired the judging process, said, “This year’s entries were outstanding!
 It was exciting to read such thought-provoking papers.”

-The ACTEC Foundation supports the annual, legal writing competition to encourage law students to create scholarly works in the area of trusts and estates.
-The first place winner receives a full tuition scholarship to the Heckerling Graduate Program in Estate Planning at the University of Miami School of Law for either the 2019-2020 or 2020-2021 academic year, a $5,000 cash award and will have their work published in the ACTEC Law Journal.
-Candidates must apply and be admitted as full-time students to be considered for the scholarship.
-The second place winner receives a $3,000 cash award, online publication — featuring their work on ACTEC’s website —and possible publication in the ACTEC Law Journal.
-The Competition’s third place recipient is awarded $1,000, online publication on ACTEC’s website and possible publication of their work in the ACTEC Law Journal.
+The ACTEC Foundation supports the annual legal writing competition to encourage law students to create scholarly works in the area of trusts and estates.
+The first-place winner receives a full-tuition scholarship to the Heckerling Graduate Program in Estate Planning at the University of Miami School of Law for the 2022-2023 or 2023-2024 academic year, a $5,000 cash award and will have their work published in the ACTEC Law Journal.
+Candidates must apply and be admitted as full-time students to qualify for the scholarship.
+The second-place winner receives a $3,000 cash award, online publication — featuring their work on ACTEC’s website —and possible publication in the ACTEC Law Journal.
+The competition’s third-place recipient is awarded $1,000, online publication on ACTEC’s website and possible publication of their work in the ACTEC Law Journal.
 Honorable mentions usually receive a $500 cash award.
-The ACTEC Foundation has awarded more than $134,000 to the competition over 14 years.

-First Place: Robert Daily — University of Georgia School of Law
+Second Place: Madison L. Orcutt of University of San Diego School of Law

-Third Place: Ryan F. Bender — New York University School of Law
+Third Place: Daniel Fein of New York University School of Law

-Honorable Mentions: Gabriel Slamovits — New York University School of Law
+Honorable Mentions: Peter Mezey of New York University School of Law

 About the ACTEC Foundation: The ACTEC Foundation is the philanthropic arm of The American College of Trust and Estate Counsel or ACTEC.
 The ACTEC Foundation is a nonprofit, 501(c)(3) that offers education to families and professionals and supports students interested in the trust and estate area of the law.
 Through continued financial support, The ACTEC Foundation offers professional development, scholarships and education for a number of important efforts, including legal education, educational support, public initiatives, legal publications and the student editorial board.